IBM-Cloud/vpc-cisglb-nlb/README.md

 terraform apply
 ```

-The output will provide some test curl commands for the CIS GLB and the VPC NLBs.
+The terraform output will provide some test curl commands for the CIS GLB and the VPC NLBs.
 Try these out to verify your results.
+The NLBs should return servers from the associated zone.
+The GLB will return a mix of zones.

 ### IKS, NLB, CIS Configuration
-To create the IKS cluster, Deployments and Services (with VPC NLBs) use the iks_tf directory.
+The configuration for the IKS cluster, Deployments and Services (with VPC NLBs) is in the iks_tf directory.

 ```
 cd iks_tf